What is a CFO

 Improve timeliness and accuracy of financial reporting

-Provide information to the board or investors that you don't have or know how to prepare
+Provide information to the banks or investors that you don't have or know how to prepare

 Planning & Analysis